Bachelor's Degree in Life Sciences

 Objectives

-- Introduction to Specialized Language in the Medical Field
+- Introduction to Medical Terminology

-- Introduction to current events in German-speaking countries
+- Introduction to Current Events in German-Speaking Countries

 SPANISH